mdn/content/files/en-us/mdn/writing_guidelines/page_structures/page_types/api_method_subpage_template/index.md

 ### Exceptions

+Include a list of all the exceptions that the constructor can raise.
+Include one term and definition for each exception.

 - `Exception1`
-  - : Include a list of all the exceptions that the method can raise, along with descriptions of how that exception is raised.
-Include one term and definition for each exception.
+  - : Include descriptions of how the exception is raised.
 - `Exception2`
-  - : etc.
+  - : Include descriptions of how the exception is raised.

 Note that we have two kinds of exceptions: {{domxref("DOMException")}} objects and regular JavaScript exceptions, like {{jsxref("TypeError")}} and {{jsxref("RangeError")}}.
 A web developer needs to know: